pedrogobira/personapi/README.md

 For detailed information on the API, the OpenAPI specification (OAS) for RESTful APIs is used with the graphical interface (web based) provided by the Swagger project.
 The swagger-ui can be accessed with `http://[your-domain]/swagger-ui.html`.
-With swagger-ui you will be able to consult and test the functionalities provided by this RESTful API.
+With swagger-ui you will be able to consult and test the functionalities provided by this REST API.

 Look below for a preview of Swagger.